POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Step 2: Combining `PSyGrid` objects
 ----------------------------------

-Usually, the grids are split into batches or reruns are done.
+Often, grids are split into batches, or reruns are done.
 In those cases, there will be several :samp:`PSyGrid` objects created for one grid.
 This step will join them into one.
 The :samp:`step_2.csv` file should have a matrix structure.
 The columns contain the grids which should be combined to the one specified in the header (first) row.
 The :samp:`DATA_ID` corresponds here to the column number (starting with 0).
-Here an example:
+Here is an example:

 .. code-block::